A true hydrogen investment hub in Europe

 A selection of projects enriching the hydrogen hub

-Alongside HC-H2, there is a another central component in the hydrogen transformation of Rheinisches Revier: the flagship project H2 Bedburg.
+Alongside HC-H2, there is another central component in the hydrogen transformation of Rheinisches Revier: the flagship project H2 Bedburg.
 In collaboration with RWE, the city of Bedburg is planning an electrolysis plant with an initial capacity of 5 MW, a green hydrogen filling station, and a fueling station.
 This project will serve the local economy and public transport.
 Additionally, several other funded projects are advancing along the hydrogen value chain.

 H2REVIER